nicklockwood/AutoCoding/README.md

 This method populates the object's properties using the provided coder object, based on the codableKeys array.
 This is called internally by the initWithCoder: method, but may be useful if you wish to initialise an object from a coder archive after it has already been created.
 You could even initialise the object by merging the results of several different archives by calling `setWithCoder:` more than once.

     + (instancetype)objectWithContentsOfFile:(NSString *)path;

 This attempts to load the file using the following sequence: 1) If the file is an NSCoded archive, load the root object and return it, 2) If the file is an ordinary Plist, load and return the root object, 3) Return the raw data as an NSData object.
 If the de-serialised object is not a subclass of the class being used to load it, an exception will be thrown (to avoid this, call the method on `NSObject` instead of a specific subclass).

-	- (void)writeToFile:(NSString *)filePath atomically:(BOOL)useAuxiliaryFile;
+    - (BOOL)writeToFile:(NSString *)filePath atomically:(BOOL)useAuxiliaryFile;

 This attempts to write the file to disk.
 This method is overridden by the equivalent methods for NSData, NSDictionary and NSArray, which save the file as a human-readable XML Plist rather than an binary NSCoded Plist archive, but the `objectWithContentsOfFile:` method will correctly de-serialise these again anyway.
 For any other object it will serialise the object using the NSCoding protocol and write out the file as a NSCoded binary Plist archive.
+Returns YES on success and NO on failure.

 Tips